PiyushMittl/java-TipsandTricks/spring.md

 constructor: It injects the dependency by calling the constructor of the class.
 It has a large number of parameters.
 autodetect: First the container tries to wire using autowire by constructor, if it can’t then it tries to autowire by byType.

+***Question:***
+What’s the difference between @Component, @Controller, @Repository & @Service annotations in Spring?
+***Answer:***
+@Component: This marks a java class as a bean.
+It is a generic stereotype for any Spring-managed component.
+The component-scanning mechanism of spring now can pick it up and pull it into the application context.
+@Controller: This marks a class as a Spring Web MVC controller.
+Beans marked with it are automatically imported into the Dependency Injection container.
+@Service: This annotation is a specialization of the component annotation.
+It doesn’t provide any additional behavior over the @Component annotation.
+You can use @Service over @Component in service-layer classes as it specifies intent in a better way.
+@Repository: This annotation is a specialization of the @Component annotation with similar use and functionality.
+It provides additional benefits specifically for DAOs.
+It imports the DAOs into the DI container and makes the unchecked exceptions eligible for translation into Spring DataAccessException.

 [Spring interview question](https://www.edureka.co/blog/interview-questions/spring-interview-questions/)